dev-nolant/QRCode-Obituary/README.md

 # 🌟 User Management Platform - Memorial/Obituary

-Welcome to the User Management Platform!
+Welcome to the Memorial/Obituary Management Platform!
 This project provides a web-based interface to manage user profiles, including their personal details, profile images, background images, and associated videos.
 This site was intended as an obituary site related to QR codes.

 ## 🚀 Features